Compare other products

 Macquarie Transaction Account

-- It charges no account keeping fees and no international transaction fees
+- It has no monthly account keeping fee, and no conditions to meet.

 If you have a bank account with a $5 monthly account keeping fee, that's $60 a year gone to fees.
 And if you're charged $2.50 each time you withdraw cash, and you visit an ATM just once a week, you can say goodbye to another $130 a year.
 Adding foreign transaction fees and overseas ATM fees to the mix, you could easily be wasting over well over $200 a year on fees.